G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 Download this zip file and extract all files and folders into a convenient folder.
 To run the program, simply double click the file 'BandSpotsHere.bat'.
    - [BandSpotsHereV1.1.2.zip]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHereV1.1.2.zip)

+Note - in some cases Windows Defender won't allow the prgram to run because it detects a virus.
+If this happens to you, you can either create an exception for the program in Windows Security settings, or download and use the Python version instead (see below).
+I'm also planning to try writing this in Javascript and hosting it here to get around these issues.

 # Usage
 To change the pre-loaded bands and DXCC codes, edit the file 'BandSpotsHere.bat' before running.